jjatria/cpran-www/docs/clients/cpran/index.md

     to install these.

-    You also use **install** to re-install a plugin that has already been installed with the **--force** option.
+    You also use **install** to re-install a plugin that has already been installed with the **\-\-force** option.
 This is useful if your local version somehow becomes corrupted (eg, if you've accidentally deleted files from within it).

     See [**install**][install] for the full documentation.